allenrobel/NDFC-AIML-Fabric/README.md

 ## 2. Ansible Custom Configuration

-DCNM/NDFC requires increasing the default timeout for persistent connections from the default of 30 seconds to >= 1000 seconds.
+NDFC requires increasing the default timeout for persistent connections from Ansible's default of 30 seconds to >= 1000 seconds.
 We have provided an ansible.cfg file with the requisite changes in this repo's top-level directory.
-If you would rather edit your existing ansible.cfg file (where ever it is), the changes are shown below.
+If you would rather edit your existing ansible.cfg file (wherever it is), the changes are shown below.

 ```bash
 [persistent_connection]